farhan2106/svelte-typescript/README.md

+This repo was developed when Svelte 3 came out.
+Since then better svelte-typescript has been developed, such as this [one](https://www.npmjs.com/package/svelte-preprocess)

 # Svelte + Typescript + Storybook + Webpack

 This is a __Svelte + Typescript + Storybook + Webpack__ boiletplate project.